Installation of SDK on Linux Ubuntu with packages

 Additional Dependencies for Machine Learning Module

 To use Machine Learning features, you need to install some additional dependencies.
-If you have some Nvidia hardware with GPUs, you can optionally install CUDA (11.6 or 11.7) and cuDNN to leverage them with PyTorch and LibTorch.
+If you have some Nvidia hardware with GPUs, you can optionally install CUDA and cuDNN to leverage them with PyTorch and LibTorch.
 Make sure that you install a version of CUDA that is compatible with your GPUs by checking Nvidia compatibility page.

 Note